 This course introduces the wide field of Artificial Intelligence and how AI technology is utilized in such areas as gaming, finance, medical diagnosis, and journalism/media.
 Students will learn the basic concepts and applications of AI.
 Topics include machine learning, probabilistic reasoning, robotics, computer vision, search, game playing, and natural language understanding.
 Each topic examines the methods, tools, and techniques used to solve AI problems.
-Prerequisites: CSC 200, CSC 340, MTH 171.
+Prerequisites: CSC 200, CSC 340, MTH171.
 All may be taken concurrently.
+A minimum grade of C- is required for all prerequisites.